merjn/fastseed/README.md

         ]);

         // Run the following seeders in parallel.
-        $this->callParallel([
+        $this->callParallel([ // (3)
             CategoriesTableSeeder::class,
             TagsPivotTableSeeder::class,
         ]);
     }
 }
 ```
+1. Import the `Merjn\FastSeed\Seeder\FastSeed` class.
+2. Run the seeders sequentially.
+3. Run the seeders in parallel.

 That's it.
-Now, when you run `php artisan db:seed`, the seeders will be run in parallel.
+Now, just run `php artisan db:seed` as you normally would.
+The specified seeder classes will be run in parallel.